dalibo/temboard/packaging/deb/README.rst

     Successfully signed changes file

-temBoard depends only on Python2.7.
+temBoard depends only on Python.
 All dependencies are bundled.
 You can easily install the package with a simple ``dpkg -i ../dist/stretch/temboard*.deb``.